golanlevin/ExperimentalCapture/docs/cameraconnections.md

 ### **Summary:**

-- **RTSP** is optimized for delivering compressed video over the internet with higher latency and is more commonly used in IP cameras and streaming applications where real-time interaction isn't critical.
+- **RTSP** invented in 1996, is optimized for delivering compressed video over the internet with higher latency and is more commonly used in IP cameras and streaming applications where real-time interaction isn't critical.
-- **NDI** focuses on high-quality, low-latency video over local networks, ideal for live production and broadcast where minimal delay is essential.
+- **NDI** invented in 2015, focuses on high-quality, low-latency video over local networks, ideal for live production and broadcast where minimal delay is essential.